 Typical map colors include:

 You can use the sun or stars to determine direction without a compass.
-If you need this, it's best to stay where you are and wait for help.
+If you need this, it's best to stay where you are and signal for help with the methods mentioned in the Overview chapter.

 If you measure which way shadows are moving over time, you can determine direction.
 This is because the Sun moves east to west throughout the sky, and therefore shadows move in the opposite direction.

 You can determine your direction using the position of the sun and the current time.
 This will be a rough approximation, but it's better than nothing.
 Point the hour hand of an analog watch at the sun; south is roughly halfway between the hour hand and 12 o'clock in the Northern Hemisphere.
-In the Southern Hemisphere, point the 12 o'clock position at the sun.
-If on daylight saving time, use 1 o'clock instead of 12.
+In the Southern Hemisphere, point the 12 o'clock position at the sun, and north will be roughly halfway between the 12 o'clock position and the hour hand.
+If on daylight saving time, use 1 o'clock instead of 12; daylight saving time is usually during the summer for the regions that follow it, but this may vary.

 In the Northern Hemisphere, identify Polaris (the North Star) using the Big Dipper and Cassiopeia as reference points.
 Polaris is directly to the north.